BY Dr. Natasha Turner ND

 leads to weight gain and hormonal imbalance (I had a patient gain 30 pounds on

 a vegan diet!), this does not have to be the case.
+There are lots of different products you can try to stay healthy, even if you’re vegan.
+For example, hemp protein is an excellent source of fibre.
 In addition I have concerns

 for these groups: